Skip to main content

 Import returns 400Malformed JSON or missing required fieldsValidate JSON; ensure version, environmentId, and countries are present

-Import returns 401Invalid or expired API key / tokenRegenerate credentials in the Portal
+Import returns 401Invalid or expired API key / tokenRegenerate credentials in the Portal, or fetch a new OAuth token

-Client Secret lostPanel was closed before copyingClick Renew in the Migration client panel to generate a new secret
+Client Secret lostPanel was closed before copyingClick Renew in the Migration client panel and update your pipeline secrets